 Just a few lines in connection with my War Services.
-I presume that Your Excellency knows that I have already offered every resource of my State and personal Services soon after the War broke, for the duration of the War.
+I presume that Your Excellency knows that I have already offered every resource of my Estate and personal Services soon after the War broke, for the duration of the War.

 Not only that Your Excellency, I have already paid over Rupees 2000/- towards Your Excellency’s War Funds.
-I have offered the whole amount, which the Court of Wards Bijnor had paid by mistake in excess of Government Revenue during the period when my State was under Court of Wards.
+I have offered the whole amount, which the Court of Wards Bijnor had paid by mistake in excess of Government Revenue during the period when my Estate was under Court of Wards.
 This sum is well over Rupees 5000/-.
 I am also paying a thousand rupees every year for the duration of the War.
 Further I have presented my Military pattern revolver for the fighting purposes.

 In spite of all these services I do not feel convinced.
 I would like to go for Active Service too.
 I wish to keep the old family tradition of the family in a much better way.